TailTag/earlyuser-mailer/README.md

 ## Features

+- Get users from our Supabase backend automatically
+- Check their creation time & subscription state
 - Send personalized emails to multiple recipients.
 - Easily configure email content and recipient list.
 - Built-in support for HTML content in emails.